Enterprise Plus, Education Plus

 - Click Search.

-Search results in the investigation tool are displayed in a table at the bottom of the page.
+You can review the search results from the investigation tool in a table at the bottom of the page.

 - (Optional) To save your investigation, click Saveenter a title and descriptionclick Save.